cybozu-go/cke/docs/sabakan-integration.md

 #### Remove non-existent nodes

 If the current cluster contains nodes that no longer exist in the list, they are removed.
-This algorithm should be work first because non-existent nodes block CKE.
+This should be executed at the beginning because non-existent nodes block CKE.

 New nodes may be added to satisfy constraints.